mattmakai/fullstackpython.com/source/content/pages/05-data/05-postgresql.markdown

 driver library for working with PostgreSQL is [psycopg2](http://initd.org/psycopg/).

-In addition to the database driver, many Python developers use an [object-relational mapper (ORM)](/object-relational-mappers-orms.html) with to turn relational data from PostgreSQL into objects that can be used in their Python application.
+To abstract the connection between tables and objects, many Python developers use an
+[object-relational mapper (ORM)](/object-relational-mappers-orms.html) with to turn relational data from PostgreSQL into objects that can be used in their Python application.
 For example, while PostgreSQL provides a